Keira Walsh: 2016

-The team were unbeaten in their 2016 league campaign; Walsh was injured again at the start of the season but worked her way back onto the squad and, in September, was described as their "unsung hero" by 90min.
-Having gone undefeated in the league in 2016, City won the league in September with a game to spare, Walsh described as "unassuming" and "pivotal" in their success.
-In October, they won the 2016 league cup for the domestic double.
-On 9 November 2016, Walsh scored her first goal for City, a long-range strike from outside the area, in a 1–0 victory against Brøndby IF in the first leg of the last-16 tie in their debut Champions League.
-Two days later, she extended her contract with City through 2020.
-For the 2015–16 season, Walsh was nominated for the Professional Footballers' Association (PFA) Women's Young Player of the Year award; she would see further nominations for this award every year up to and including the 2018–19 season.
+Walsh was injured again at the start of the 2016 league campaign but worked her way back onto the squad and, in September, was described as their "unsung hero" by 90min.
+Having gone undefeated, City won the league in September with a game to spare, Walsh described by Women's Soccer United as "unassuming" and "pivotal" in their success.
+In October, they won the 2016 League Cup for the domestic double.
+Walsh was named player of the match in City's first-ever Champions League match, a 2–0 victory against Zvezda Perm; a month later, on 9 November 2016, she scored her first goal for City, a long-range strike from outside the area, in a 1–0 victory against Brøndby IF in the first leg of their Champions League last-16 tie.
+Cushing hailed her as "up there with the best, if not the best, players in the league" and, two days later, she extended her contract through 2020.
+For the 2015 and 2016 season, Walsh was nominated for the Professional Footballers' Association (PFA) Women's Young Player of the Year award; she would see further nominations for this award every year up to and including the 2018–19 season.